avayedawadi/LMC-MP3/content/faq.md

 # FAQ & Common Mistakes

-## FAQ

 ### Do I have to document everything?

-No. You need to document **anything that would be hard for someone else to figure out** if you disappeared.
+No. Just document what is important to keep this project progressing in future semesters

 ### What if I don't fully understand the feature yet?

-Document what you know, and add an "Open Questions" section.
+Ask leadership!

 ### What if the nonprofit doesn't reply?

 Reach out to your EM/PM.
-There should be a clear escalation path.

 ---